gwpy.spectrogram.Spectrogram[source]¶Bases: gwpy.types.array2d.Array2D

 crashing.
 User Beware!
 The value of this attribute is exactly the same

-as self._array_interface_['data'][0]
+as self._array_interface_['data'][0].

-, a reference will not be kept to the array:
+Note that unlike data_as, a reference will not be kept to the array:

-code like ctypes.c_void_p((a + b).ctypes.data)
+code like ctypes.c_void_p((a + b).ctypes.data) will result in a

 pointer to a deallocated array, and should be spelt